-Local History Talk by S Alex Blair
+Local history talks by S Alex Blair

-The talk takes place at 8pm in Ballymoney Town Hall.
+All talks take place at 8pm in Ballymoney Town Hall.
 Admission £2 includes refreshments.
 The series is promoted by Ballymoney Borough Arts Committee in conjunction with Ballymoney Museum.